 Project Assistant

-Ella works with Violence Prevention Network International.
-She holds a BSc in Political Science from the University of Amsterdam, where she focused on online extremism and international security.
+Ella holds a BSc in Political Science from the University of Amsterdam, where she focused on online extremism and international security.
 Her research focused on the violent rhetoric of far-right groups on Quora and the impact of conspiratorial narratives in the US.
-She supports our work with the European Observatory of Online Hate.
+She supports our work within various projects.

 Project Assistant

 Adele is an MA student at King’s College London, studying Conflict, Security and Development.
 Before joining Violence Prevention Network, she worked at the Global Center on Cooperative Security where she conducted research and supported the implementation of programmes on a range of issues related to preventing/countering violent extremism and terrorism, including multilateral counterterrorism policy and countering the financing of terrorism.
 Adele holds a bachelor’s degree in international relations from Boston University.
-She is supporting our INDEX work.
+She is supporting INDEX – International Network for Disengagement and Exit.

 Senior Adviser

 Judy is co-founder and managing director of Violence Prevention Network and operates as a special adviser to our international projects.
-As part of our engagement in the EC Radicalisation Awareness Network (RAN) she acts as a quality manager within the RAN activities.
 She brings two decades of experience in areas such as right-wing extremism, prison-exit continuum and lobbying with excellent connections into national and European authorities and institutions.

 Head of Communications

-Maximilian is the deputy director of Violence Prevention Network’s research department, co-leading our efforts to improve the collaboration between research and practice in P/CVE.
-As part of our engagement in the EC Radicalisation Awareness Network (RAN) he is a contact point for the Rehabilitation WG and specialised papers.
+Maximilian is the co-director of Violence Prevention Network’s research department, leading our efforts to improve the collaboration between research and practice in P/CVE.
+As part of our engagement in the EU Knowledge Hub on Prevention of Radicalisation he is a permanent member of Panel 1 “Ideologies and Conspiracy Narratives”.
 His current research focus lies on individual processes of disengagement and deradicalisation with the aim to improve evidence-based approaches to practical work and evaluation in this field.

 Senior Adviser